Douglas Kent Hall: Writing and photography career

 Hall and his wife moved from London to New York City in 1968.
 He continued to photograph rock and roll stars, which resulted in the publication of Rock: A World Bold as Love, released later in paperback as The Superstars: In Their Own Words.
 In New York, Hall continued writing.
 He published his first novel, On the Way to the Sky, in 1972.
 This book fictionalized Hall's childhood years in Vernal, Utah, and his relatives.
 Hall's time spent in the world of rock and roll led to his novel Rock and Roll Retreat Blues, published in 1974.

 While driving across the country with Alfred Bush in 1969, Hall shot his first Passing series.
-In 1971 he developed the first negatives for Passing II.
-The idea of time and the photograph continued to deepen and became the guiding influence behind his total photographic output.
+In 1971, he developed the first negatives for Passing II.

 Hall's marriage to Claire dissolved in 1970.
 He returned briefly to Portland, Oregon, and worked doing commercial photography jobs and writing.
 He met his future second wife, Dawn Claire Davidson, a fashion coordinator, in May 1971.
-The following December the two moved to New York and set up residence and studio in a loft on 21st Street and 7th Avenue.
+The following December, the two moved to New York and set up residence and studio in a loft on 21st Street and 7th Avenue.

-In the 1970s Hall lived in New York but spent much time traveling.
+In the 1970s, Hall lived in New York but spent much time traveling.
 His work included writing a book about rodeo titled Let Er Buck; writing and codirecting a feature documentary film about rodeo titled The Great American Cowboy, which won an Academy Award for Best Feature-Length Documentary; and publishing a photography book titled Rodeo, which was followed in the early 1980s by another book about cowboys, this one about ranch cowboys, titled Working Cowboys.
-Mark Strand writes, "These cowboys, as opposed to urban cowboys, drugstore cowboys, rodeo cowboy, or movie cowboys, stay on horseback all day long working cattle.
+Mark Strand writes, "These cowboys, as opposed to urban cowboys, drugstore cowboys, rodeo cowboys, or movie cowboys, stay on horseback all day long working cattle.
 And when they stand in front of the camera—in Hall's best photos, they are standing, looking straight into the camera lens—their detached way of life shows."
 The 1970s also saw the publication of Hall's second novel, Rock and Roll Retreat Blues.
-In 1974, Hall exhibited his photographs for the first time, at the Whitney Museum of American Art in New York.
-The exhibition and accompanying catalog, Photography in America, is where the public first viewed his photograph Mesquite, Texas.
+In 1974, Hall exhibited his photographs for the first time at the Whitney Museum of American Art in New York.
+The exhibition and accompanying catalog, Photography in America, is where the public first viewed his photograph, Mesquite, Texas.